nodery/get-sri/doc/API.md

 <a name="module_get-sri"></a>

 ## get-sri
-Generates the SRI of the given string to use with CDN resources, a.k.a.
-CDN with SRI.
+Generates the SRI hash of the given string to use with CDN resources without publishing the content to a CDN.

 **Version**: 0.0.0
 **Author**: Richard Szakacs <richardszkcs@gmail.com> (www.richardszkcs.com)